Node and component

-Sprite is the properties of the Sprite component.
+Sprite shows the properties of the Sprite component.
 In 2D games, the Sprite component provides most of the image rendering in scene.
 The most important property of the Sprite component is

-Sprite Frame where we can assign an texture file that Sprite is going to render in the scene.
+Sprite Frame where we can assign a texture file that Sprite is going to render in the scene.
 Let's try to drag a texture asset from the Assets panel to the